-Will Rev Matching Burn Out My clutch?
+Will Rev Matching Burn Out My Clutch?

 Rev matching is actually reducing the wear on your clutch when you downshift.
-When downshifting without using the rev matching technique, you are relying on your clutch to slow down the entire car and match the engine speed to the wheel speed.
+When downshifting without using the rev matching technique, you are relying on your clutch to slow down the entire car and match the engine speed to the car’s speed.

-Using rev matching by blipping your throttle while the clutch pedal is pressed down is a way of taking this extra work away from the clutch.
-Through doing so, you are taking that extra stress off the entire clutch assembly and reducing its wear.
+Anytime you use the clutch in your car (whether upshifting or downshifting) you are putting stress on the clutch assembly.
+Using rev matching by blipping your throttle while the clutch pedal is pressed down is a way of taking some extra work away from the clutch.
+By doing this, you are taking that extra stress off the entire clutch assembly and reducing wear, rather than increasing it.

-Practicing Rev Matching
+How To Practice Rev Matching

 While practicing your technique, you may make a few mistakes, the clutch might slip, and the car will leap forward in a jerking motion.
 This won’t burn out your clutch immediately, and you shouldn’t be too worried about it.
-Remember to let your clutch rest for a while after a few practice runs.
+Just remember to let your clutch rest for a while after a few practice runs.

 Are There Any Benefits To Using Rev Matching On The Road?

 Another mistake that people make is using the clutch to stop their car from rolling backwards on a hill.
 Many drivers will find the clutch bite point while stopped on a hill and then use that to keep the car from rolling.
 However, this creates a massive amount of wear on the clutch.
-Using your brakes, or handbrake is the solution to this, and that is what they are there for.
+Using your brakes or handbrake is the solution to this, and that is what they are there for.